Geodego/data_engineering_azure/4-azure_data_pipelines/5-azure_pipelines_in_production.md

 - select the integration runtime
 - select a staging folder and select a container
 - create another parameter at the pipeline level
+- Click on the canvas so that none of the dataflow steps is highlighted.
 - select `Parameters` and click on `+ New`
 - we need to pass the pipeline parameter to the dataflow:
   - select the dataflow